Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: System Model, Channel Estimation, and RIS Phase Shift Control

 where $c_{mk} = \mathbb{E}\{ y_{pmk}^\ast u_{mk} \} / \mathbb{E} \{ | y_{pmk} |^2 \}$ has the following closed-form expression

 The estimated channel in \eqref{eq:ChannelEst} has zero mean and variance $\gamma_{mk}$ equal to

 Also, the channel estimation error $e_{mk} = u_{mk} - \hat{u}_{mk}$ and the channel estimate $\hat{u}_{mk}$ are uncorrelated.
-Furthermore, the channel estimation error has zero mean and variance equal to
+The channel estimation error has zero mean and variance equal to

-\end{lemma} \begin{proof} It is similar to the proof in \cite{Kay1993a}, and is obtained by applying similar analytical steps to the received signal in \eqref{eq:ReceivedPilotv1} and by taking into account the structure of the RIS-assisted cascaded channel and the spatial correlation matrices in \eqref{eq:Channels}. \end{proof} Lemma~\ref{lemma:ChannelEst} shows that, by assuming $\pmb{\Phi}$ fixed, the aggregated channel in \eqref{eq:umk} can be estimated without increasing the pilot training overhead, as compared to a conventional Cell-Free Massive MIMO system.
-The obtained channel estimate in \eqref{eq:ChannelEst} unveils the relation $\hat{u}_{mk'} = \frac{c_{mk'}}{c_{mk}}\hat{u}_{mk} $ if the user~$k'$ uses the same pilot sequence as the user~$k$.
-This implies that, because of pilot contamination, it may be difficult to distinguish the signals of these two users.
+\end{lemma} \begin{proof} It is similar to the proof in \cite{Kay1993a}, and is obtained by applying similar analytical steps to the received signal in \eqref{eq:ReceivedPilotv1} and by taking into account the structure of the RIS-assisted cascaded channel and the spatial correlation matrices in \eqref{eq:Channels}. \end{proof} Lemma~\ref{lemma:ChannelEst} shows that, by assuming $\pmb{\Phi}$ fixed, the aggregated channel in \eqref{eq:umk} can be estimated without increasing the pilot training overhead, i.e., only $\tau_p$ symbols in each coherence interval are needed for channel estimation, which is the same as for conventional Cell-Free Massive MIMO systems.
+If the user~$k'$ uses the same pilot sequence as the user~$k$ does, then $\hat{u}_{mk'} = c_{mk'} y_{pmk}$ from \eqref{eq:ChannelEst}.
+Consequently, we obtain the relation $\hat{u}_{mk'} = \frac{c_{mk'}}{c_{mk}}\hat{u}_{mk}$, which implies that, because of pilot contamination, it may be difficult to distinguish the signals of two generic users.
 In that regard it is worth noting that, to get rid of pilot contamination, one can assign mutually orthogonal pilot signals to all the users in the network (if the coherence time is long enough so that $\tau_p \geq K$).
 Under mutually orthogonal pilot sequences, $c_{mk}$ and $\gamma_{mk}$ simplify to $c_{mk}^o$ and $\gamma_{mk}^o$, respectively, as follows

-This implies that, in the absence of pilot contamination, we have $\gamma_{mk}^o \rightarrow \beta_{mk} + \mathrm{tr}\big(\pmb{\Phi}^H \mathbf{R}_m \pmb{\Phi} \widetilde{\mathbf{R}}_{mk} \big)$ as $\tau_p \rightarrow \infty$, i.e., the variance of the channel estimation error in \eqref{eq:gammamk} is equal to zero.
+This implies that, in the absence of pilot contamination, we have $\gamma_{mk}^o \rightarrow \delta_{mk}$ as $\tau_p \rightarrow \infty$, i.e., the variance of the channel estimation error in \eqref{eq:gammamk} is equal to zero.
 The channel estimates given in Lemma~\ref{lemma:ChannelEst} can be applied to an arbitrary set of phase shifts and covariance matrices.
-In the following, the analytical expression of the channel estimates in Lemma~\ref{lemma:ChannelEst} are employed for signal detection in the uplink and for beamforming in the downlink.
-They are used also to optimize the phase shifts of the RIS in order to minimize the channel estimation error and to evaluate the corresponding ergodic net throughput.
+To facilitate the performance analysis presented next, we introduce the following corollary that characterizes the correlation between the aggregated channels and their estimates. \begin{corollary} Let us consider the two aggregated channels $u_{mk}$ and $u_{m'k}$ with $m\neq m'$, and let us denote